Conrad of Montferrat: Assassination

 The murder remains unsolved.
 Under torture, the surviving Assassin claimed that Richard was behind the killing, but that is impossible to prove.
 A less likely suspect was Humphrey IV of Toron, Isabella's first husband.
-Saladin's involvement has also been alleged, as Conrad was in the middle of negotiations with him, but this also seems unlikely as Saladin himself apparently had no love for the Hashshashin.
+Saladin's involvement has also been alleged, as Conrad was in the middle of negotiations with him, but this also seems unlikely, as Saladin himself apparently had no love for the Hashshashin.
 In 1970, Patrick A. Williams argued a plausible case for Henry of Champagne's guilt, but if so, it is difficult to imagine him taking such a bold step without his uncle Richard's approval.

 Later, while returning from the crusade in disguise, King Richard was first recognized by Meinhard II of Görz and then imprisoned by Conrad's cousin, Leopold V of Austria.
 Conrad's murder was one of the charges against him.
-Richard requested for the Assassins to vindicate him, and in a letter, allegedly from their leader, Rashid al-Din Sinan, they appeared to do so.
+Richard requested for the Assassins to vindicate him, and in a letter allegedly from their leader, Rashid al-Din Sinan, they appeared to do so.
 The letter claimed that in 1191, Conrad had captured an Assassin ship that had sought refuge in Tyre during a storm.
 He killed the captain, imprisoned the crew, and stripped the ship of its treasure.
 When Rashid al-Din Sinan requested for the ship's crew and treasure to be returned, he was rebuffed and so a death sentence was issued for Conrad of Montferrat.
 However, the letter is believed to have been forged.
 Sinan was already dead, and apart from that letter and the chronicle entries based upon it, there is no other evidence for the Assassins being involved in shipping.
 The timing of the murder and its consequences (the pregnant Isabella was married off to Henry of Champagne only seven days later, much to the disgust of Muslim commentators) suggest that the chief motive may be sought in Frankish politics.

 Family

 Conrad's brother Boniface was the leader of the Fourth Crusade and a notable patron of troubadours, as was their sister Azalaïs, Marchioness of Saluzzo.
-Their youngest brother Renier was a son-in-law of Byzantine emperor Manuel I Comnenus, and the eldest, William, had been the first husband of Sibylla and father of Baldwin V of Jerusalem.
+Their youngest brother Renier was a son-in-law of the Byzantine emperor Manuel I Comnenus, and the eldest, William, had been the first husband of Sibylla and father of Baldwin V of Jerusalem.
 Conrad was also briefly Marquis of Montferrat, following his father's death in 1191.
-In Montferrat he was succeeded by Boniface, but his own heiress was born posthumously: a daughter Maria of Montferrat, 'La Marquise', who in 1205 became Queen of Jerusalem on Isabella's death, but died young in childbirth.
+In Montferrat, he was succeeded by Boniface, but his own heiress was (probably) born posthumously: a daughter Maria, 'La Marquise', who in 1205 became Queen of Jerusalem on Isabella's death, but died young in childbirth.
 Conrad's ex-wife, Theodora, was still living in the mid-late 1190s, when she was having the monastery of Dalmatios converted into a convent, possibly for her own residence.